 You can tackle the resume skills section in one of three ways:

-- List the skills on a functional resume – good for changing careers or not having a lot of experience.
+- List the hard and soft skills on a functional resume – good for changing careers or not having a lot of experience.

 - List the skills in a separate section – good when you have extensive experience but want to set apart some qualifications.